Ontario Public Service Employees Union

 The current President is JP Hornick, who was elected to the position in April 2022.
-The labour expertise of President Hornick is recognized by her long-term role as a coordinator of the School of Labour at George Brown College.
+The labour expertise of President Hornick is recognized by their long-term role as a coordinator of the School of Labour at George Brown College.
 Hornick won election by beating out three other candidates for the position at the 2022 OPSEU/SEFPO Convention.
 Laurie Nancekivell is the union's First Vice-President/Treasurer and was also first elected at the 2022 Convention.

 Membership and structure

 The union is structured into local occupational groups, units or locals.
 Most members of OPSEU work for the Ontario Public Service, municipal governments and services, and the public college system.
 Additionally, some members work for private companies or organizations that are contracted to provide a public service such as hospitals and medical laboratories.
 The list of bargaining units includes Colleges of Applied Arts & Technology - Academic (CAAT-A) with about 12,000 members, just under 10% of OPSEU's total membership, Colleges of Applied Arts & Technology - Support (CAAT-S), Hospital Professionals Division Central Provisions (HPD), Liquor Control Board of Ontario (LCBO), Municipal Property Assessment Corporation (MPAC), Ontario Public Service (OPS).
 Other members include ambulance, developmental services, boards of education, children's aid societies, community agencies, long-term care, universities, hospital professionals, hospital support, municipalities, child treatment centres, municipal property assessment, mental health, Canadian Blood Services and Diagnostics.
 "OPSEU also represents members in many boards, Crown agencies, and tribunals, such as the Workplace Safety and Insurance Appeals Tribunal, the Ontario Pension Board, the Ontario New Democratic Party Caucus, the Ontario Teachers’ Pension Plan Board, and the Alcohol and Gaming Commission of Ontario."

 In June, 2016, part-time support staff at all Ontario colleges held a vote on whether to join OPSEU.
 The College Employer Council blocked the counting of the ballots for more than a year, eventually losing.
 When the ballots were counted in January, 2018, 84% were in favour, leading to approximately 20,000 part-time support staff joining the union.
 OPSEU called this "the largest union organizing drive in Canadian history."

-In October, 2017, part-time college faculty held a vote to join the union, but the results are not known because the College Employer Council is attempting to block the counting of the ballots.
+In October, 2017, part-time and sessional college faculty held a vote to join the union, but the results were not known until April of 2025 because of College Employer Council attempts to block the counting of the ballots.
+Part-Time and Sessional Faculty have been members of the union since April 11, 2025.